 The GRAD Partnership for student success is a new national initiative that encourages and supports communities in efforts to use high quality student success systems that empower schools to graduate all students ready for the future.
 Join us on May 17, 2022, at 2:00pm ET for a virtual event, Introducing the GRAD Partnership Advancing the Next Generation of Early Warning/On-Track Systems.
-Register here or learn more about the event in the press release below.

 Join us for a virtual event to launch the GRAD Partnership, a collaborative initiative that works with school districts and community partners to implement high quality student success (on-track) systems so that schools are empowered to graduate all students ready for their future.